 How To Not Feel Like A Deadbeat Loser

-For those adult children who have a lot of pride, here are some ways to overcome feeling like a deadbeat loser in order to accept financial assistance from your parents.
+For those adult children who have a lot of pride, here are some ways to overcome feeling like a deadbeat loser in order to accept financial help from your parents.

 If I Could Do It Over Again